codingchili/chili-core/README.md

  * Zero thread programming required (!!!)

 ###### Services
-* Authentication server: Account/character creation & available realms
+* Authentication: Account creation and available realms.
-* Routing server: Routes client requests in/out of the cluster.
+* Routing: Routes client requests in/out of the cluster.
-* Realm Server: Handles incoming connections, instance travel
+* Realms: Handles incoming connections, instance travel.
- * Instance Server: Handles game logic
+ * Instances: Handles game logic.
-* Webserver: Provides an interface for account/character/realmlist
+* Website: Provides an interface for account/character/realmlist.
-* Resource server: Provides game resources, graphics & logic (scripts)
+* Patching: Game updates through sendFile, webseed and BitTorrent.
-* Logging server: Receives logging data from the other components
+* Logging: Receives logging data from the other components.

-When completed the items will be marked in some way, as no items are done yet the marker is undecided.

-The authentication server exposes an API through REST to clients.
-Communication within the system and with the game servers is handled with websockets.
-Using websockets within the system reduces overhead and latency compared to REST, complexity is reduced and availability increased compared to UDP or TCP.
-This could be changed to UDP or TCP if more performance is desired and if the frontend is replaced with a desktop client.
-The project aims to be transport and protocol independent, replacing these parts of the core is simple.

-The resources may be served from the webserver if desired.
+* Social: Achievements, chat, guilds.
+* Auction house: Handles asynchronous trading with orders/offers.
+* Serverstatus: Provides a quick overview of system uptime.

+Communication between services is done over the cluster, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is remote.

 All communication between services uses a text-protocol based on JSON for simplicity.